-AvaTrade offers traders the opportunity to trade some “top rated” cryptocurrencies (not actual coins, but CFDs) like Bitcoin, Ethereum, Litecoin, Bitcoin Cash, Bitcoin Gold, Dash, EOS, Ripple.
+AvaTrade offers an experienced trader the opportunity to trade some “top-rated” cryptocurrencies (not actual coins, but CFDs) like Bitcoin, Ethereum, Litecoin, Bitcoin Cash, Bitcoin Gold, Dash, EOS, and Ripple.

 To make a deposit, log into your account and go to the “Deposit” section.
 From there, you can choose from one of the deposit methods that include credit cards, wire transfers, and e-payments.

 Those from Australia or the EU should note that e-payment options are not available for them.
-Canadian clients cannot make a deposit via credit card.
+Canadian clients cannot make a deposit (nor do they have a minimum deposit) via credit card.
 Customers who are not from the EU or Australia can choose from e-payment options, such as Neteller, Webmoney, and Skrill.
 It’s recommended to use personal financial accounts for deposits; depositing from other people’s accounts is possible but will require additional verifications.